Wednesday, April 29, 2020

 The demolition itself was an incredible process to capture in camera, with the walls deconstructed one poster at a time.
 Hundreds of posters had been added over the years, and Roy wanted each one saved.
 Indeed, he began Armando’s as an underground art spot with framing and house parties.
 Many of his posters dated from that time.

-Demolishing Armando’s took over a week and involved several volunteers – among them were Thomas O’Brien, Chris Bryan, Daphne Ogle-Glenn, Lynn Quinones, Steve Ricco Bono, Belinda Godin, Daryl Schawel, Den Belicco, Gary Cockrell, Harlan Bailey, Karen Stiles, Beate Bruhl, Eric Akeson, Brad Vicnair, Robert Perry and Bryan Walker.
+Demolishing Armando’s took over a week and involved several volunteers – among them were Harlan Bailey, Thomas O’Brien, Chris Bryan, Lynn Quinones, Steve Ricco Bono, Belinda Godin, Daryl Schawel, Den Belicco, Gary Cockrell, Karen Stiles, Beate Bruhl, Eric Akeson, Brad Vicnair, Robert Perry and Bryan Walker.
 A handful of others helped but did not autograph the signup sheets, so we don’t know who they may be.

 Also, Roy said this morning that he expects to resurrect Armando’s soon on-line, after he works out details.
 He’s aiming for something in May featuring an East Bay duo.
 Jeans should announce his first digital concert, a backyard affair for a special invited audience of eight couples separated by proper social distancing.